General School and Program Information

 How can I check on the status of my application?

 When Admissions receives your application, they will send you correspondence detailing the status of the documents in your file.
 If they are missing any items or if have received unofficial copies of an item, they will advise you in writing so you can follow up by submitting official copies.
 Please allow one week from the receipt of all your application materials in the admissions office to assemble and submit it to SCGH for review.
 Due to a high volume of mail at the peak of the admission cycle (January – February timeframe), this process may be extended.
+If you applied through the SOPHAS portal, you should monitor your status in the “my status” section often to ensure all required documents are received and your application is being processed.

 Is it possible to take a course at SCGH without enrolling and being accepted into the MPH program?